 In 2015, London played host to its first six-day event since 1980, marking a return to its spiritual home.
-And it's back again for 2017 after the success of last two years.
+And it's back again for 2019 after the success of last three years.

 Back in 1878 the Islington Agricultural Hall played host to the first six day when riders attempted to complete 1,000 miles over six consecutive days - an event won by Sheffield's William Cann.

 Since then several venues in London have hosted such events, including the Westminster Aquarium, Alexandra Palace, Earls Court and Wembley Arena - which hosted the last one 36 years ago.

 After a three-decade hiatus the six day returned to London in 2015, making its home at the Lee Valley Velodrome and attracting a world-class field of riders.

 Belgian Kenny De Ketele and Moreno De Pauw won the event on its return, beating British pair Chris Latham and Oliver Wood into second, with Bradley Wiggins and Mark Cavendish taking second to the Belgians who won again in 2016.
 Australians Callum Scotson and Cameron Meyer then took the crown in 2017 with a dominant display.

 In 2018, the Dutch pairing of Wim Stroetinga and Yoeri Havik took victory, as Australians Kelland O'Brien and Leigh Howards finished second, with Germans Theo Reinhardt and Roger Kluge third.

 In six evenings of action, riders will once again compete in the classic six day disciplines such as the Madison, Derny race, elimination races and individual time trials.